ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ## Summary

 This pane is a simple display pane, providing a summary view of the rides selected.
-The data shown honours both filters and date ranges.
+The data shown honors both filters and date ranges.
 The sections 'Totals', 'Averages' and 'Maximums' have fixed content.
 The section 'Metrics' is configurable and defined in the GoldenCheetah preferences.
 See also `Menu Bar -> Tools -> Options...` [Metrics->Summary] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)

 BACK: [Side Bar: General] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Side-Bar_General-handling)